 Sarah let her imagination run away with her in the writing of the book – the characters are all fictional, as are the events portrayed.
 Any likeness to real people or events is purely accidental.
 The places, however, are real.

-She would like to thank her husband for his love and support; her children, for their support and endless patience and Juno, for being her constant companion.
+She would like to thank her husband and children for their support and endless patience ... and Juno, for being her constant companion.